mmcgregor2021/CS180-Project04/Test.md

   Test 13: User runs the program without the server running

-  Expected Result: A JOptionPane opens telling the user they are trying to run the program without being connected to the server.]
+  Expected Result: A JOptionPane opens telling the user that a connection cannot be established with the server and the GUI terminates.

   Test Status: Passed